woofdogtw/sylvia-iot-core/sylvia-router/README.md

 # Configuration file notes

-Because `sylvia-router-cli` includes `sylvia-coremgr-cli` by simply using `sylvia-coremgr-cli/src/lib` module, please provides `coremgrCli` key/values in the JSON5 configuration file.
+Because `sylvia-router-cli` includes `sylvia-iot-coremgr-cli` by simply using `sylvia-iot-coremgr-cli/src/lib` module, please provides `coremgrCli` key/values in the JSON5 configuration file.

 This project only support a JSON5 configuration file without parsing other command line arguments and environment variables.